LianaTechnologies/lianaautomation-wpf/readme.txt

 == Description ==

-LianaAutomation WPF is an integration plugin for a LianaAutomation marketing automation platform.
+LianaAutomation WPF is an integration plugin for WPForms and the LianaAutomation marketing automation platform.

 = Create Automations for your WordPress site visitors =